 Also considered is the cost or cost savings of each recommendation made.
 Companies will have their own view of how cost (quality versus quantity) impacts on awarding contracts.
 Many go with the lowest price.
 But that is not always the best way forward for health services and one would look at the quality of the processes described too (e.g. response time, reports, IT services, economies of scale, facilities) for a full picture.

 You need to decide what is important to you, your workers and your work, when scoring the responses.

 The higher the score on each objective the better the answer.
 Adding up the scores will give a comparator and bids can be ranked in order of acceptability to you.

 11. Scoring The Tenders

 For best results, it’s important that a number of reviewers score the tenders, and they work independently of each other.
 Remember the loudest voice or the most senior manager may not have much insight into OH services.
-And it’s sometime difficult to argue against these.
+And it’s sometimes difficult to argue against these.

 Each reviewer takes away a scoring card and sets a score using their professional skills against each objective.
-Hopefully everyone will come to the same conclusion and there will be an outright winner.
-However with health, it is difficult to do; people have different expectations of what is right in terms of occupational health provision in the workplace.
+Hopefully, everyone will come to the same conclusion and there will be an outright winner.
+However, with health, it is difficult to do; people have different expectations of what is right in terms of occupational health provision in the workplace.